 If international fonts don’t display correctly on Mac

-In Language & Region preferences, the order of the preferred languages in the list determines how text displays when you type characters that belong to more than one language in a script.
+In Language & Region General preferences, the order of the preferred languages in the list determines how text displays when you type characters that belong to more than one language in a script.
 Simplified Chinese, Traditional Chinese, Japanese, and Korean share many of the same characters, yet each character should appear correctly in the script you’re using.
-The Arabic script is used by many languages, but different regions have unique conventions for writing their language using the Arabic script.
+The Arabic script is used by many languages, but different countries or regions have unique conventions for writing their language using the Arabic script.

 On your Mac, choose Apple menu > System Preferences, then click Language & Region.

 In the Preferred languages list, drag one or more languages to change the order.